DevMountain/Timeline/README.md

 3. Create a predicate that says that 'do not give me any CKRecords with recordIDs that match this list of references to exclude'.
     * note: `NSPredicate(format: "NOT(recordID IN %@)", argumentArray: [referencesToExclude])`
 4. If the `referencesToExclude` is empty, you need to use a simple `true` `NSPredicate`.
 Otherwise the above predicate will not work.
 5. Call the `cloudKitManager.fetchRecordsWithType` function.
-Use the `recordFetchedBlock` to switch the type, initialize the correct `Post` or `Comment` object, and save the context.
+Use the `recordFetchedBlock` to switch on the type, and  initialize the correct `Post` or `Comment` object.
 Use the function's completion block to check for errors and run the optional completion block parameter.

 ##### Push Changes

 Add functionality that will check for any unsynced records and attempt to save them to CloudKit.
 Theoretically, if you save each new `Post` and `Comment` to CloudKit as they are initialized, this function will not need to be used very often.
 But your users may have connectivity issues, or CloudKit may be down right when they create a `Post` or `Comment`, so you should build a backstop that will push them the next time the user opens the app or attemps a sync.

 1. Add a `pushChangestoCloudKit` function that takes a completion parameter with a `success` `Bool` and an optional `NSError` parameters.
-2. Create an single array of unsynced `Post` and `Comment` objects, flatMap to an array of `CKRecord` objects.
+2. Create an array of unsaved `Post` objects, and an array of unsynced `Comment` objects.

+You will need a way to match the saved `CKRecord`s to their corresponding `Post`s and `Comment`s in the completion handler for the save.
+Think about how you would accomplish this.

+3. Declare and initialize an empty `[CKRecord : CloudKitSyncable]` dictionary variable.
+4. For each post in the array of unsaved posts, create a `CKRecord` for it, and add the record and the post to the dictionary.
+4. For each comment in the array of unsaved comment, create a `CKRecord` for it, and add the record and the comment to the dictionary.
+5. Create a single array containing all the unsaved CKRecords.
+You can use `Array(unsavedObjectsByRecord.keys)` to create an array of all the dictionary's keys, which are `CKRecord` objects.
 3. Call the `cloudKitManager.saveRecords` function.
-Use the `perRecordCompletion` to update the matching object with the `CKRecord` (filter the `unsavedManagedObjects` for the first object that matches the `record.recordID.recordName`) Use the `completion` to call the optional `completion` with a success flag.
+Use the `perRecordCompletion` to update the matching object with the `CKRecord`'s `recordID`.
+Use the `completion` handler to call the optional `completion` with a success flag.

 ##### Full Manual Sync